marcelo-ferraz/smol-forms/readme.md

 HTML form elements work a bit differently from other DOM elements in React because form elements naturally keep some internal state.
-This small library has the goal of simplifying the binding of DOM, or non-DOM elements to a state, while trying to provide clean and simple usage.
+This small library has the goal of simplifying the binding of DOM, or non-DOM elements to a state while trying to provide clean and simple usage.

-There are amazing frameworks that that deal really well with this problem.
+There are amazing frameworks that deal with these problems very well.
 This is just my try.

 **Under construction...**